Super Rugby Americas: Súper Liga Americana de Rugby (2020–2022)

 SLAR was first announced in April 2019, with plans of forming between six and eight professional franchises, two each in Uruguay and Brazil, meanwhile Argentina and Chile were to get a franchise each with plans to add two teams in 2021 with an additional team in Argentina and one from Paraguay.
 In November, SLAR's plans changed to a league of seven clubs, two each in Brazil and Uruguay with one team each in Argentina, Chile, and Paraguay.
-Officially sanctioned by Sudamérica Rugby, which is consequently part of World Rugby, the league was officially launched in November 29, 2019.
+Officially sanctioned by Sudamérica Rugby, which is consequently part of World Rugby, the league was officially launched on November 29, 2019.